golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 - `/tmp/ray_on_golem/yagna.log` - golem node (yagna) logs.

 Now you can:
-- Look at the `webserver.log` yourself - the aim is to have basic troubles diagnozable here.
+- Look at the `webserver.log` yourself - the aim is to have basic troubles diagnosable here.
 - Share the `webserver_debug.log` and `yagna.log` with us on [`#Ray on Golem` discord channel](https://chat.golem.network/) - we will be more than happy to assist.